nirmata/kyverno-charts/charts/go-agent-remediator/README.md

 # Go Agent Remediator Helm Chart

-This Helm chart deploys the Go Agent Remediator in a Kubernetes cluster.
-The remediator agent works with ArgoCD hub clusters to monitor applications, detect policy violations, and create automated remediation pull requests using AI models.
+This Helm chart deploys Remediator Service agent in a Kubernetes cluster.

 ## What Gets Deployed